liferay-design/blueprints/README.md

 ## Usage

-* Build the site, serve it locally, and watch for any changes:
+- Build the site, serve it locally, and watch for any changes:

 ```
 electric run
 ```

-* Deploy to production (send build files to `master` branch):
+- Deploy to production (send build files to `production` branch):

 ```
 electric deploy